lelloc/doc-admin/content/ticket-settings/queues-auto-responses.rst

 The following settings are available when assigning some automatic responses to a queue.

 auto reply
-   This automatic response will be sent to users, if they send a message to the queue.
+   This automatic response will be sent to users, when they send a message to the queue.

 auto reject
-   This automatic response will be sent to users, if they send a message to the queue,m but the queue doesn't accept any message.
+   This automatic response will be sent to users, when they send a message to the queue, but the queue doesn't accept any message.

 auto follow up
-   This automatic response will be sent to users, if follow up option is enabled.
+   This automatic response will be sent to users, when follow up option is enabled.

 auto reply/new ticket
-   This automatic response will be sent to users, if they send the first message of a new ticket to the queue.
+   This automatic response will be sent to users, when they send the first message of a new ticket to the queue.

 auto remove
-   This automatic response will be sent to users, if the remove option is enabled.
+   This automatic response will be sent to users, when the remove option is enabled.

 .. note::